101 Fun Things To Do With No Money

 It is possible to have fun without spending money.
 This is something my family does ALL-THE-TIME.
 There are plenty of places to go when you have no money.
 There is so much available in our society to explore that you never get bored or run out of ideas.
 And your wallet and bank account will thank you!

 If you are looking for fun things to do when hanging out with friends or fun things to do with kids, your boyfriend, girlfriend, mom, spouse, or anyone in your life, this list is for you!

 You will find plenty of activities to do at home, at night, or near you.

 Plus the best part… we have tons of memories and experiences from these no money activities ideas!

-It doesn’t matter if you make $15 an hour or reaching 6 figure salary, these tips are for you!
+It doesn’t matter if you make $15 an hour or have a 6 figure salary, these tips are for you!